mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 To solve this problem, explicitly set the Java target version in the project object model, `pom.xml`.

-The target version can be set to Java 20 by extending the `properties` section of `pom.xml` with the line:
+The target version can be set to Java 20 by extending the `properties` section of `pom.xml` with the following line:

 ```xml
 <project>